yyhh-org/site/content/museum-and-cultural-tour-of-bulgaria-in-9-days-day-1-more.md

 Alias: /blog/2013/09/museum-and-cultural-tour-bulgaria-9-days-day-1-more
 Series: bulgaria-tour-2013
 Lang: en
+Summary: Photos from Sofia's National Archaeological Museum, highlighting Thracian gold jewelry, a wreath, and treasures from a royal grave.
 ---

 We were quite amazed by the National Archaeological Museum, especially the Thracian treasures.